-The Company does not have sufficient funds to put any of its resource interests into production from its own financial resources.
+The Company does not have sufficient funds to put any of its resource interests into production.
 There is no assurance that such financing will be available to the Company, or that it will be available on acceptable terms.

 The Company's business is highly uncertain and risky by its very nature.
-The most significant risk for the Company is:

-1) The junior resource market, where the Company raises funds, is volatile and there is no guarantee that the Company will be able to raise funds as it requires them.
-Other risk factors include the establishment of undisputed title to mineral properties, environmental concerns and the obtaining of governmental permits and licenses when required.
+The most significant risk for the Company is the junior resource market, where the Company raises funds, is volatile and there is no guarantee that the Company will be able to raise funds as and when required.
+Other risk factors include the establishment of undisputed title to mineral properties, environmental concerns and obtaining of governmental permits and licenses when required.
 Success is totally dependent upon the knowledge and expertise of management and employees and their ability to identify and advance attractive exploration projects and targets from grass roots to more advanced stages.